-PS – We no longer hold the seminar at the farm, due to space and time considerations.
-We used to do two or more hours of work almost each day at the farm and that is no longer part of the seminar.
+PS – We no longer hold the actual seminar at the farm, due to space and time considerations.
+Instead, we do the hands-on part of the seminar/internship at the outdoor lab at our home and at the farm instead of only at the farm.

 July 30 – August 3